zako95/landing/src/pages/docs/server/dvars.md

 ## IW5

+* `sv_allowAimAssist 1` - Allow Aim Assist on gamepads.
+(Setting this to 0 will lock the option on gamepad controls menu.)
+This is on by default, turn this off to disable aim assist when on your server.
 * `sv_motd` - Sets a custom motd which is shown on the intel message loadscreen when a player joins.
 Leave blank for the default intel messages.
 * `sv_enableBounces 1` - Enables bouncing on the server.
 * `sv_enableDoubleTaps 1` - Allow double tap on weapon switching.